-E-commerce development isn't about designing and building a website.
-You know how to do that.
+E-commerce development isn't just about designing and building a website.
 This is about transforming your website into a profitable business.
 An enterprise that you can grow successfully and, perhaps, even sell in the future.

 In 2016, actress Reese Witherspoon started a club called "Hello Sunshine".
 The mission was simple: Share empowering stories of women and promote female equality in all aspects of life.
 The concept evolved into a book club, a podcast, a media division and an online store.
 And in August of 2021, Hello Sunshine sold for $900 million.
 That's not a typo.

 Private equity giant, Blackstone, cut a check for $500million to Reese and her team.
 The remaining $400million will be rolled into equity in the new firm.
 So how does a book club earn a valuation of nearly $1billion?
 The answer is surprisingly simple.

 As the retail landscape has dramatically shifted in the past 20 years from brick-and-mortar to online, several voids have been left in the shopper's psyche that still need to be filled.
 While we love the ease of point-and-click shopping, we miss the interaction with other humans.

 Reese Witherspoon and her team tapped into a feeling and an emotional desire for togetherness and personal connection for large demographic.
 And, most importantly, they were able to monetize the movement.

 Now, of course, Reese has the advantage of leveraging her celebrity status and we can't underestimate that advantage.
 However, the principles that she followed can be duplicated and we have used these principles to grow revenue for start-up clients by more than $1million/yr.

 Hello Sunshine shows us the power of the 3 C's.

 While business owners are anxious to get to the sale, consumers are looking for much more.
 Your customers know they can go to Amazon for any product they can imagine.
 Amazon is easy.
 Walmart is easy.
 So why should they spend any time with you?